 An employer that overpays the tax due may apply for an adjustment within four years from the date the tax was paid.
-To obtain an adjustment the employer should obtain and complete Form MDES-506, Employer's Application for Wage Adjustment.
-These forms may be obtained from any Minnesota WorkForce Center listed in publication MDES-130, or from the state office of the Department of Economic Security.
-The form should be prepared in duplicate.
-One copy is retained for the employer's records and the original, properly signed, copy is mailed to the Department of Economic Security.
-Upon approval of the application by the department, the employer will be mailed a credit notice that can be applied against future taxes.
-The department will issue a refund check for the full amount of the credit, if so requested by the employer.

-An employer that fails to include all wages in a previous report should prepare Form MDES-506 in duplicate, and mail the original to the Department of Economic Security.
-Upon receipt of the completed form, the necessary adjustments will be made.

-As a result of a Department's audit of an employer's quarterly reports, overpayments or underpayments may also be disclosed.
-In such cases the adjustment permitted by law will automatically be made, and the employer will be notified of any overpayment or underpayment.

-Adjustments for a prior quarter should not be made on a Quarterly Tax Report.
-All adjustments should be made on form MDES-506.
+To obtain an adjustment the employer should complete an adjustment transaction via the online employer system.
+Upon approval of the submission by department staff, the employer will receive a credit that can be applied to future taxes.
+When specifically requested, the department will issue a refund check for the full amount of the credit.
+An employer that fails to include all wages in a previous report should complete an adjustment transaction via the online employer system.
+Upon staff review and approval of the completed submission, the necessary adjustments will be made.
+Overpayments or underpayments may also result via the department's audit of an employer's payroll records.
+In such cases all adjustments permitted by law will automatically be made, and the employer will be notified of any overpayment or underpayment.
+Adjustments for a prior quarter should not be made on a subsequent quarter's Quarterly Wage Detail Report.
+All adjustments should be made to the quarter and year to which they relate.